 Spread a little happiness with digital signage

-Just because your screens are there to serve a serious purpose, there’s no harm in having a little fun from time to time.
-In fact, injecting some humour or whimsy into your digital signage content strategy can surprise and delight your people, support a happier, more vibrant company culture, and enhance the employee experience.
+Just because your screens are there to serve a serious purpose such as displaying company updates or internal PR, there’s no harm in having a little fun from time to time.
+In fact, injecting some humor or whimsy into your digital signage content strategy can surprise and delight your people, support a happier, more vibrant company culture, and enhance the employee experience.

 There have been plenty of viral examples of comical messages broadcast on digital boards by the side of the road, or on public transport networks such as the London Underground.
 If a short comical poem can elicit a warm reaction from Londoners during rush hour (perhaps the world’s toughest crowd), just imagine what it could do for workplace morale.
 Consider mixing up your internal digital signage content with riddles, seasonal recipes, topical puns, or even photographs from recent company events.

 The onus to come up with fun ideas doesn’t always have to fall on internal communicators.
 Why not arrange occasional employee or team takeovers where they can share anything they choose (within reason), such as poems, inspirational quotes, updates about exciting projects, or whatever they feel will brighten their co-workers’ days.

 Internal communications often intend to encourage employees to perform a specific action, such as read a policy or fill out a survey.
 Again, this is where QR codes are a vital component in digital signage: allowing employees to perform the action you want by taking them to right page on your intranet.
 It helps to make it clear that this is what you want the reader to do, so state this in obvious language, but remember to keep it concise.

 Remove the burden from managing multichannel messaging